-Crime Prevention Seminars - These interactive (physical and web-based) presentations are held all year round.
+Crime Prevention Seminars - These interactive presentations are held all year round.
 They provide vital information on how to reduce the likelihood of becoming a victim.
-Examples of information offered in these seminars are: Domestic Violence Awareness, Personal Safety Tips, Security Surveys, and Safe Horizon workshops, etc. Other programs we offer to the college community are:
+Examples of information offered in these seminars are: Domestic Violence Awareness, Active Shooter, Stop the Bleed, Safety Tips, Security Surveys, and Safe Horizon workshops, etc. Other programs we offer to the college community are:

-Rape Aggression Defense Systems of Self Defense (R.A.D.) - establishes an accessible, constantly improving and internationally respected alliance of dedicated Instructors.
-These Instructors in turn, will provide educational opportunities for women, children, men and seniors to create a safer future for themselves.
+Rape Aggression Defense Systems / Self Defense (R.A.D.) - establishes an accessible, constantly improving and internationally respected alliance of dedicated Instructors.
+These Instructors in turn, will provide educational opportunities for women, children, men, and seniors to create a safer future for themselves.